Authentication

 - If both miss, query the database:

-WHERE key_hash = $1 AND revoked_at IS NULL - The DB query also checks for enabled webhooks (
+WHERE key_hash = $1 AND revoked_at IS NULL - The DB query also loads webhooks state, default tags, allowed models/providers, plan-tier limits, and the subscription billing period

 Timing-safe comparison prevents timing attacks.
 Database connection timeout: 5,000ms.